Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: How do seed black holes connect with the string network?

 \section{How do seed black holes connect with the string network?}

-String$-$black hole systems can form in two qualitatively different ways: First, the seed black holes and superconducting string network may form separately, before random collisions bring them into contact.
-In this scenario, either the strings or the primordial black holes (PBH) may form first, or there may be a continuous process of PBH formation $-$ for example, from primordial density fluctuations \cite{HawkingPBH,ZeldovichPBH,Carr:1975qj,BicknellHenriksen,Carr:2005zd,Carr:2009jm} $-$ over a certain period of time.
+String$-$black hole systems can form in two qualitatively different ways.
+First, the seed black holes and superconducting string network may form separately, before random collisions bring them into contact.
+In this scenario, either the strings or the primordial black holes (PBH) may form first, or there may be a continuous process of PBH formation $-$ for example, from primordial density fluctuations \cite{PBH} $-$ over a certain period of time.
 The string$-$black hole connection probability will therefore depend on several factors, including both the string and PBH number densities, their dynamics and decay rates, etc. However, given the extremely small physical size of PBH in most standard formation scenarios (e.g. for the initial mass of a PBH expiring at the present epoch, $M \approx 10^{14}$ g, $r_S \approx 10^{-16}$ m) and the extremely narrow width of strings formed at high symmetry breaking energy scales (e.g. for $m \gtrsim m_{GUT} \approx 10^{16}$ GeV/c${}^2$, $r_c \lesssim 10^{-32}$ m $\approx 10^3 l_{Pl}$) incredibly high number densities of both would be required in the early Universe, in order for a substantial number of collisions to occur.
 We may therefore assume, without the aid of detailed calculations, that this process is at best subdominant, if it occurs at all.

 Second, they may form ``together"; that is, already connected as a single system, though this scenario does not necessarily require the strings and seed black holes to form at exactly the same epoch.
 For example, it is possible for charged matter to become trapped in the string core during the process of network formation via the usual Kibble mechanism \cite{VS_book}.
 Hence, if a charged black hole such as that considered in \cite{Ary86} were to exist in the presence of a locally charged ISM, it is possible for a black hole$-$superconducting string system to form at the phase transition epoch.
 That said, we note that, at present, no explicit solution to Einstein's field equations representing such a system exists, though its construction would undoubtedly represent a worthwhile contribution to the literature.
+Nonetheless, since there do not seem to be any fundamental physical barriers to the existence of such a solution, we may assume this as a viable mechanism for the production of a seed black hole$-$superconducting string system.